 - If the workstation contains more than one NIC or if the NIC was altered following the SIP Soft Phone installation, specify the network adapter to use with the SIP Soft Phone.
-For more information, see Network adapter configuration. - Genesys highly recommends that SIP Soft Phone users configure their SIP Soft Phones to use the default devices configured in the Windows Multimedia Control Panel.
-For more information, see Audio configuration. - If you installed CIC Language Packs on the CIC system, SIP Soft Phone users can display the user interface in another language.
-For more information, see Set the user interface language. - If one of the following is true, you might need to provision the phones manually using the SIP Soft Phone Provisioning wizard: - There is no DHCP server. - The system cannot access the DHCP server. - You didn't specify the full computer name in the CSV list for some or all SIP Soft Phones.
+For more information, see SIP Soft Phone Network Adapter Configuration and Auto-detection. - Genesys highly recommends that SIP Soft Phone users configure their SIP Soft Phones to use the default devices configured in the Windows Multimedia Control Panel.
+For more information, see SIP Soft Phone Audio Configuration. - If you installed CIC Language Packs on the CIC system, SIP Soft Phone users can display the user interface in another language.
+For more information, see Set the User Interface Language for SIP Soft Phone. - If one of the following is true, you might need to provision the phones manually using the SIP Soft Phone Provisioning wizard: - o There is no DHCP server. - The system cannot access the DHCP server. - o You didn't specify the full computer name in the CSV list for some or all SIP Soft Phones.

-For more information, see SIP Soft Phone Provisioning wizard.
+For more information, see SIP Soft Phone Provisioning Wizard.